tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 on determining the correct epoch), but MAY opt to discard such out-of-epoch records.

-Although KeyUpdate MUST be ACKed, it is possible for the ACK to be lost, in which case the sender of the KeyUpdate will retransmit it.
+Although KeyUpdate MUST be acknowledged, it is possible for the ACK to be lost, in which case the sender of the KeyUpdate will retransmit it.
 Implementations MUST retain the ability to ACK the KeyUpdate for up to 2MSL.
 It is RECOMMENDED that they do so by retaining the